The Rise of Asian Family Offices and the Growing Demand for Talent

 The rise of Asian family offices reflects not just the greater economic prosperity of the region, but also a need for expertise in running these organizations.

-Similarly, and continuing on its long-term growth trajectory, Asia-Pacific will be one of the fastest growing regions for wealth.
+In line with a long-term growth trajectory, Asia-Pacific will be one of the fastest growing regions for wealth.

 Asia Family Office and Wealth Stats